Thanh-2004/DeepLearning-BKAI-IGH-NeoPolyp/README.md

 Put this checkpoint at the main directory

-## Put the image at the main directory
+## Command to run infer.py with the path to the testing image
 python3 infer.py --image_path image.jpeg

+Put the image at the main directory

 ### The result will be store in the prediction folder with the name result.jpeg